spectector/spectector-benchmarks/README.md

 ## Case study: Xen Project Hypervisor (Section IX)

-The benchmark used in the second case study of the paper (Section XI) is the Xen Project Hypervisor, whose code is available [here](https://xenbits.xen.org/git-http/xen.git).
+The benchmark used in the second case study of the paper (Section IX) is the Xen Project Hypervisor, whose code is available [here](https://xenbits.xen.org/git-http/xen.git).